Conrad Tillard: 2002-present minister, author, and political candidate

 After Tillard returned to Christianity, he began working on a book about his early life and ministry, titled In My Father's House: The Spiritual and Political Memoir of the Man Once Known as the Hip Hop Minister, Conrad Muhammad.
 The book was published by Atria Books in 2010.

 After moving to Brooklyn, Tillard ran for an open seat in 2013 in the New York City Council's 36th Council District in Bedford Stuyvesant and Crown Heights in Brooklyn against Robert Cornegy Jr. — who won the election — and three other candidates.
 Tillard received 13% of the vote, which amounted to 1,912 votes.

 In 2015, Tillard became host and executive producer of the radio show "Conversations with Conrad!" on WHCR 90.3 FM in New York City.

 In 2016, Tillard became an adjunct professor in the Black Studies Department of City College of the City University of New York.

 In 2018, Tillard became the Senior Minister at Flatbush Tompkins Congregational Church in Ditmas Park in Flatbush, Brooklyn, New York.
 The church is well over a century old.

 In 2022, Tillard launched a campaign for New York State Senate in District 25 (covering part of eastern and north-central Brooklyn, including Fort Greene, Boerum Hill, Red Hook, Bedford-Stuyvesant, Sunset Park, Gowanus, and Park Slope) against freshman State Senator Jabari Brisport, a member of the Democratic Socialists.
 Tillard ran as a more moderate and centrist candidate than Brisport, and was critical of his support of socialism.
 He also said: "I am running against someone who calls for defunding the police.
 I have gone to jail for advocating against police brutality, but I do not think defunding the police is the answer."
-During the race, Tillard became the subject of controversy over past anti-Semitic, anti-choice, and anti-LGBTQ remarks while a member of the NOI in the mid-1990s, as well as vocally opposing abortion rights and same-sex marriage as recently as 2005; Tillard disavowed his former comments about Jews and gay people.
+During the race, Tillard became the subject of controversy over past antisemitic, anti-abortion, and anti-LGBTQ remarks while a member of the NOI in the mid-1990s, as well as vocally opposing abortion rights and same-sex marriage as recently as 2005; Tillard disavowed his former comments about Jews and gay people.
 Tillard said the comments were decades old, and did not reflect the man he now was.
 New York City Mayor Eric Adams said "I believe the Rev. Tillard of today is a lot different than the man who said those things decades ago.
 Since then, Rev. Tillard has been a minister and pastored prominent churches."

 Tillard was endorsed by several moderate Democrats, including New York City Mayor Eric Adams, New York State Senator Kevin Parker, and former New York City Councilman Robert Cornegy, as well as rapper Chuck D. His campaign received funding from the real estate industry, including from the Republican- and real estate industry-funded (in the amount of $7,500) PAC set up by an ally of Mayor Adams, Striving for a Better New York.
 Brisport won re-nomination in the three-way race, with 70% of the vote to second-place Tillard's 16%.